wchen342/ungoogled-chromium-android/README.md

 ## Extensions

-*Note: the extension-support version is highly experimental.
-It is not officially a part of `Ungoogled-Chromium`.
+*Note: the extension-support version is experimental.
+It is not officially a part of `ungoogled-chromium`.
 Only use it if you want to help testing, or you know what you are doing!
 I will not be responsible for any loss or damage caused.*

-Users coming from Kiwi Browser: the extension-support version is *NOT* a successor of Kiwi, nor will it have the same functionalities as Kiwi.
+The extension-support version is *NOT* a successor of Kiwi browser.

-The extensions are likely not fully functional yet.
+Some common extensions are known to work.
+Please report what extensions are working or not in discussions.

 There are three methods to install extensions:
  - Method 1 (the easiest way):